glewe/bootstrap-css-tooltips/README.md

 ## Usage

 The library requires that you use the Bootstrap framework styles.
-You need to load the stylesheet first because the bsv-tooltips stylesheet refers to color variables from there..
+You need to load the stylesheet first because the bsc-tooltips stylesheet refers to color variables from there..

 After that, load the stylesheet from this library.